IamKennedyKambo/yummy-client/README.md

 4. Once the process is completed successfully, type `npm start` in your terminal to build and launch the project.
 5. If it doesn't open in your browser automatically, open a new tab and type `localhost:3000`

+## Folder structure

+The app has one major directory; src where all the project source code lives.
+Inside it your will find;

+1. Assets - contains assets e.g. svg files for use in components
+2. Components - contains components used to build the pages
+3. Pages - contains pages the app can navigate to

 ## Usage

 The app has two pages: